Diegopie/birthday-cards/README.md

 To Do
 - Redo modal from portfolio
-- grow textbox on input
-- Save note to local storage (add not that draft saved)
 - Note From Me Section (In Create Card Page)
 - Make h1 link to / route and update font
+- store theme choice in draft

 /* Modal Size */